10 Expert Time Management Tips for Caregivers

 Planning saves time and reduces stress in the long run.

-For example, a few minutes spent reviewing upcoming doctor appointments makes sure you or someone else is confirmed to accompany mom.
-This means avoiding last minute scrambles and having a chance to schedule work, errands, or “me” time.
+For example, a few minutes spent reviewing upcoming doctor appointments ensures you or someone else is confirmed to accompany your mother.
+This means avoiding last-minute scrambles and scheduling work, errands, or “me” time.

-Or, regularly check medications and essential supplies so you have a chance to get more before running out.
+Or regularly check medications and essential supplies so you can restock before running out.

-That will mean fewer desperate runs to the store on a super busy day or missing doses because a prescription isn’t ready.
+That will mean fewer desperate runs to the store on busy days and fewer missed doses due to a prescription not being ready.

 3. Define roles and responsibilities

-Working with others to care for your older adult gives you important support, but it’s necessary to make sure that everyone is clear on their responsibilities so there are no mix-ups.
+Working with others to care for your older adult provides critical support, but it’s essential to ensure everyone is clear on their responsibilities to avoid misunderstandings.

-Tasks fall through the cracks when each person thinks the other will take care of it.
-And because of the mix-up, nobody does it.
+Tasks fall through the cracks when each person assumes the other will handle them.

-Then, time is wasted scrambling to get it done, schedules have to be rearranged, and tempers flare up.
+Then time is wasted scrambling to get it done, schedules have to be rearranged, and tempers flare.

 4. Make a list and prioritize it – repeatedly